ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/palindrome-checking.md

 ```

 Please note that the provided source code does not contain all of the
-functionality to produce the output displayed in this section.
-As the next
+functionality needed to produce the output displayed in this section and later
-section explains, you should add the features needed to ensure that
+in the project description.
+As the next section explains, you should add the
-`palindromechecker` produces the expected output!
-Importantly, this project
+features needed to ensure that `palindromechecker` produces the expected output!
-invites you to add both a recursion-based and reversal-based algorithm for
+Importantly, this project invites you to add both a recursion-based and
-palindrome checking.
+reversal-based algorithm for palindrome checking.

 ???+ note